Mandi Dabwali

-Mandi Dabwali is a town and municipal committee and a Police district in Sirsa district in the Indian state of Haryana.
+Mandi Dabwali is a town and municipal council and a police district in Sirsa district in the Indian state of Haryana.
 It is located on the border of Haryana and Punjab.

-It is at a distance of 60 km from Sirsa City and 40 km from Bathinda, Punjab.
+It is 60 km from Sirsa city and 40 km from Bathinda, Punjab.
 Pin code of Mandi Dabwali is 125104 and STD code is 01668.
-Nearby Cities and towns include Bathinda, Malout, Kalanwali, Sirsa, Sangaria, Abohar, Rania, Hanumangarh and Ellenabad.
+Nearby cities and towns include Bathinda, Malout, Kalanwali, Sirsa, Sangaria, Abohar, Rania, Hanumangarh and Ellenabad.

 In the 2011 Census of India, Mandi Dabwali had a population of 62,207.
 Males constituted 53% of the population and females 47%.
-The village Bharukhera is populated by around 2,184 people.

-Dabwali fire accident occurred on 23 December 1995 in which at about 442 people died mostly school children among them and another 160 were injured, half of them with serious burns.
+Dabwali fire accident occurred on 23 December 1995 in which at about 442 people mostly school children died and another 160 were injured, half of them with serious burns.
 This tragic accident happened in Rajeev Marriage Palace during a function organized by a local DAV Public School.
-Now at the same place, there is a Library founded in the memory of those died ones.
+There is a library founded in the memory of those who died at the site.

-The town has been a hub for manufacturing and marketing modified open jeeps since early 2000s.
+The town has been a hub for manufacturing and marketing modified open Jeeps since early 2000s.

-Mandi Dabwali comes under Tehsil Dabwali which is also an assembly constituency [043].
+Mandi Dabwali comes under Tehsil Dabwali, which is also an assembly constituency (043).

-Mandi Dabwali has a Railway Station which connects it to Bathinda (Punjab) and to Hanumangarh (Rajasthan).
-It is the only Station of Indian State Haryana on Jodhpur-Bathinda Railway Line of Northern Western Railway.
+Mandi Dabwali has a railway station which connects it to Bathinda (Punjab) and to Hanumangarh (Rajasthan).
+It is the only station of Indian State Haryana on Jodhpur-Bathinda Railway Line of Northern Western Railway.